Traces in symmetric monoidal categories: Introduction

 The original notion of \emph{trace} is, of course, the trace of a square matrix with entries in a field.
 An important and far-reaching categorical generalization of this notion applies to any endomorphism of a \emph{dualizable object} in a symmetric monoidal category; see~\cite{dp:duality,kl:cpt}.

-This generalization has a number of applications, which are often closely connected with the study of fixed points.
+This generalization has a number of applications which are often closely connected with the study of fixed points.
 One application of particular importance is the Lefschetz fixed point theorem and its variants and generalizations, many of which can be deduced directly from the naturality and functoriality of the canonical symmetric monoidal trace.

 The purpose of this expository note is to describe this notion of trace in a symmetric monoidal category, along with its important properties (including naturality and functoriality), and to give as many examples as possible.
-Among other things, this note is intended as background for~\cite{PS2} and~\cite{PS3}, in which the symmetric monoidal trace is generalized to the context of bicategories and indexed monoidal categories.
+Among other things, this note is intended as background for~\cite{PS2} and~\cite{PS3}, in which the symmetric monoidal trace is generalized to the context of bicategories and indexed monoidal categories, and \cite{kate:traces, kate:rel, equiv, PS4}, which give applications of the bicategorical trace to fixed point theory.

 In \S\ref{sec:fixed-points} we describe one way to understand the connection between traces and fixed points.
 This provides motivation for the formal definitions in \S\ref{sec:traces}.
 In \S\ref{sec:examples} we give many examples of the trace.
 These include topological examples connected to the Lefschetz fixed point theorem and its generalizations as well as examples arising in other contexts.
 In \S\ref{sec:twist-trac-transf} we define a generalization of the trace from \S\ref{sec:traces}.
 This trace arises in many applications and is a generalization of the classical transfer.
 Then in \S\ref{sec:prop-trace-smc} we describe ``coherence'' properties of the trace, while in \S\ref{sec:funct-smc} we describe its functoriality and naturality, including the Lefschetz fixed point theorem as an application.
 Finally, in \S\ref{sec:vistas} we remark on some generalizations.